Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 American Indian Movement (AIM) activists marched across the country in 1972, known as the Trail of Broken Treaties, and took over the Bureau of Indian Affairs to protest the U.S. government's failure to address past treaty responsibilities to various American Indian nations.

-AIM also led a spiritual walk to Washington, D.C. to draw attention to anti-Indian legislation, leading Congress to pass the American Indian Religious Freedom Act and eventually passage of the Indian Civil Rights Act, which guaranteed civil rights and equal protection.
+AIM also led a spiritual walk to Washington, D.C. to draw attention to anti-Indian legislation, leading Congress to pass the American Indian Religious Freedom Act, and eventually the passage of the Indian Civil Rights Act, which guaranteed civil rights and equal protection.

 The movement for American Indian rights in the 1960s centered around the tension between rights granted via tribal sovereignty and rights that individual American Indians retain as U.S. citizens.
 Many of the demands of the movement related to the U.S. government's obligation to honor its treaties with the sovereign American Indian nations.

 In 1965, the Voting Rights Act put an end to individual states claims on whether or not American Indians were allowed to vote through a federal law.
 Before the Voting Rights Act, many states had found ways to prevent American Indians from voting, such as residency or literacy requirements.
 On March 6, 1968, President Lyndon Johnson signed Executive Order 11399, establishing the National Council on Indian Opportunity (NCIO).
-With the passage of the Indian Civil Rights Act (ICRA) in 1968, also called the Indian Bill of Rights, American Indians were guaranteed - at least on paper - many civil rights.
+With the passage of the Indian Civil Rights Act (ICRA) in 1968, also called the Indian Bill of Rights, American Indians were guaranteed—

 Alcatraz Occupation: Catalyst for the Formation of AIM